The Story Behind Digestive Enzymes

 The result is a lose-lose situation, and our bodies – and energy levels – ultimately pay the price.

-Since our focus at Xtend-Life has always been on total health, we have long included digestive enzymes in our Total Balance product line – not only as a way to help break down the foods we eat, but also to help ensure that all the essential nutrients our supplements offer are also absorbed.
+Since our focus at Xtend-Life has always been on foundational health, we have long included digestive enzymes in our Total Balance product line – not only as a way to help break down the foods we eat, but also to help ensure that all the essential nutrients our supplements offer are also absorbed.

-Because really, what’s the point of eating healthy foods or taking high-quality supplements if your body can’t absorb all they have to offer?
+Because what’s the point of eating healthy foods or taking high-quality supplements if your body can’t absorb all they have to offer?

 Signs of Enzyme Deficiency